yavorysynka/zotero-better-bibtex/Citation-Keys.md

 The default key pattern is `[zotero]`, which implements the key generator of the standard Bib(La)TeX exporters (even though having underscores in your keys is not handled gracefully by all versions of LaTeX's bibliography processors) in order to ease migration from existing exports.

+**note that changing the pattern will cause all your non-fixed keys to be regenerated**

 If you want to get fancy, you can set multiple patterns separated by a vertical bar, of which the first will be applied that yields a non-empty string.
 If all return a empty string, a random key will be generated.
 Note that in addition to